 Healthcare and income supplement during retirement

-If any employee’s income exceeds $137,700, neither you or they will owe Social Security taxes on earnings above that amount.
-If their income exceeds the applicable threshold amount in the table below, you’ll have to withhold an extra 0.9% on their total taxable earnings that exceed the maximum; it’s an additional Medicare tax imposed by the IRS.
-The good news is that your business won’t be responsible for matching the payment.
+If any employee’s income exceeds $147,000 in 2022, neither of you will owe Social Security taxes on earnings above that amount.
+If their income exceeds the applicable threshold amount in the table below, you’ll have to withhold an extra 0.9% Medicare tax on their total taxable earnings that exceed the maximum.

 Additional Medicare Tax

 Married Filing Jointly

 Although unemployment tax isn’t officially recognized as a payroll tax per the IRS, you’re still responsible for paying it.
 It’s a tax that’s paid by employers, and rates differ depending on previous claims filed against your business and how long you’ve been operating.
 For more details, check out our guide to FUTA Taxes.

 What Are Income Taxes?